About the AEDC

 How the results are reported

-AEDC results are presented as the number and proportion of children who are, ‘on track’, ‘developmentally at risk’ and ‘developmentally vulnerable’.
+AEDC results are presented as the number and percentage of children who are developmentally on track, developmentally at risk and developmentally vulnerable in each domain.

 About the result benchmarks

-For each of the five AEDC domains, children receive a score between 0 and 10, where 10 is the highest score possible.
+For each of the five AEDC domains, children receive a score between 0 and 10 where 0 is most developmentally vulnerable.

-The benchmarks set in 2009 provide a reference point for which later AEDC results can be compared.
-For example: in the 2012 AEDC only 6.8% of children were considered to be developmentally vulnerable on the Language and Cognitive Development domain, using the benchmarks established in 2009.
+The cut off scores set in 2009 provide a reference point against which later AEDC results can be compared.
+These have remained the same across the three collection cycles.
+For example, using the cut off scores established in 2009, in the 2015 AEDC only 6.5 per cent of children were considered developmentally vulnerable on the Language and Cognitive Development domain, a decrease from 8.9 per cent in 2009.

 What are AEDC communities?